White text on a black background reads: "Skillful play. Strong character."

 Team sports are a proven driver of wellbeing.

-But for many children in Rwanda, organised sport is out of reach.
-Cost, distance, and other barriers make it hard to access, especially in rural areas, where most families live.
+But access to organised sport is uneven for many children in Rwanda.
+Cost, distance, and other barriers make participation difficult, especially in rural areas, where most families live.

-Yet with almost half the population under 18, the potential is extraordinary.
 At Sasa, we believe every young person deserves the dignity of access to high quality, professionally led sport.
+With almost half the population under 18, the potential of youth is extraordinary.

-That’s why we’re delivering joyful, world-class programmes in communities across Rwanda — making sport a meaningful part of growing up for every child who loves to play.
+That’s why we run joyful, FIFA standard programmes in communities across the country, making sport a meaningful part of growing up for every child who loves to play.

 Data sources: President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust; World Bank; National Institute of Statistics Rwanda.